This guide gives a step by step overview on how to add Sequent to an existing Rails application.

 Sequent in Rails Engines work basically the same as a normal Rails application.
 Some things to remember when working with Rails Engines:

-1. The Sequent config must be set in the main application config/initializers
+1. The Sequent config must be set in the main application config/initializers.

 Please checkout the Rails & Sequent example app in our sequent-examples Github repository.